-As you will see, each of these factors is interrelated in such a way that there is a domino effect with all of the tiles falling upon each other and ultimately affecting your stored items in a cumulative fashion.
-Let’s briefly address each one so that this becomes clear.
+As you will see, each of these factors are interrelated in such a way that there is a domino effect with all of the tiles falling upon each other and ultimately affecting your stored items in a cumulative fashion.
+I will briefly address each one so that this becomes clear.

 The second factor when it comes to temperature is consistency.
 So if you have a location where the temperature is 40 degrees one day and 70 the next, there is going to be some loss in quality and shelf life.
 Let me put this another way.
 If you have stored your food in a garage where the temperature fluctuates between summer and winter, the shelf life will be based upon the highest temperature not the lowest.

-What you decide to use will dictate how much light your food is exposed to (remember those dominoes?)
+What you decide to use to package your food will dictate how much light your food is exposed to (remember those dominoes?)

 Light: The easiest way to explain how light affects your stored food is to equate light to energy.
-When the energy of light zaps your food, it transfers some of that energy to the food itself, degrading its nutritional value, taste and appearance, This is especially true when it comes to the fat soluble vitamins such as Vitamins A, D and E.
+When the energy of light zaps your food, it transfers some of that energy to the food itself, degrading its nutritional value, taste and appearance.
+This is especially true when it comes to the fat soluble vitamins such as Vitamins A, D and E as well as proteins.

-Time: The final enemy is time.
+Time: Over time, food will degrade in nutritional value, appearance and taste.
+Time is the final enemy of food storage.
 And while there are many items that have an extended shelf life of 20 or 30 years, unless they are properly packaged and stored, the optimal shelf life will be considerably less.
-If you really do desire products with a 30 year shelf life, I suggest you look at some of the commercially packaged alternatives at Emergency Essentials, ReadyMade Resources, The Ready Store and others.
-These days you can even find products packaged for 30 year storage at Wal-mart and Costco.
+If you really do desire products with a 30 year shelf life, I suggest you look at some of the commercially packaged alternatives at Emergency Essentials, Buy Emergency Foods, and others.
+These days you can even find products packaged for 20 or 30 year storage at Wal-mart and Costco.